tkoch96/root_dns_latency/paper.md

 ## Recursive Resolvers and the Benefits of Caching
 Similar to the RR analysis conducted here, \cite{jung2002dns} looks at DNS traffic on a small network and notably finds that 16% of queries resulted in queries to the root, most of which were for invalid domains.
-As this study is quite old, it is no surprise that this rate has decreased (recall we observed .5% of queries resulted in queries to the root) since browser designers and network engineers understand the importance of caching. \cite{callahan2013modern} also look at a RR network and analyze statistics of DNS exchanges occurring over it including DNS transaction latencies.
+As this study is quite old, it is no surprise that this rate has decreased (recall we observed .5% of queries resulted in queries to the root) since browser designers and network engineers understand the importance of caching. \cite{callahan2013modern} also looks at a RR and analyzes statistics of DNS exchanges occurring over it including DNS transaction latencies.
 Both \cite{lentz2013d} and \cite{yu2012authority} look at certain pathological behaviors of popular recursive resolvers, and the implications these behaviors have on root DNS load.